EvolBioInf/mapro/README.md

 `$ sudo apt install bc phylonium ncbi-blast+ primer3 noweb`

-It also requires the NCBI CLI [datasets and dataformat](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/)
+It also requires the command line tool [`datasets`](https://www.ncbi.nlm.nih.gov/datasets/docs/v2/download-and-install/)

 For the documentation these extra packages are required: